alexvw/img2video/README.md

+# Summary:
-This simple fork uses the recent modelscope text 2 video model to generate somewhat coherent video stories based on text inputs.
+### This simple fork uses the recent modelscope text 2 video model to generate somewhat coherent video stories based on text inputs.
 The output is interesting and I think this pattern will be eventually similar to how we generate better videos, but that will require an improved model.
 Current limitations:

+## Does it work?
+No, not super well.
+The concept of seeding the noise in the latent before handing it to the model like img2img works, but it doesn't influence the later frames.
+So you get weird smooth transitions but nonsense cohesion, more hallucination than useful tool like I hoped.

 - noise latent dimensions limited to 32x32: means that the weight of the input image/last frame is limited to colors, color borders, general shapes.
 Its just a suggestion